The Main Library holds material covering a wide range of subjects, with 400,000 items of high-use material on the first, second and third floors.

 The Library of Birmingham

-The Library of Birmingham is a public library situated on the west side of the city centre at Centenary Square, beside the Birmingham Rep. The library opened in September 2013.
+The Library of Birmingham is a public library situated on the west side of the city centre at Centenary Square, beside the Birmingham Rep.

 The library has nationally and internationally significant collections, including the Boulton and Watt archives, the Bournville Village Trust Archive, the Charles Parker Archive, the Parker collection of children's books, the Wingate Bett transport ticket collection, the Railway and Canal Historical Society Library, and the photographic archives of the Warwickshire photographic survey.
 The Library is free to use and has a considerable amount of desk space available.